 - The worst case

 To help you, we suggest brushing up on those Excel skills to create more elaborate and complex financial models.
 These models will enable you to modify assumptions giving you the ability to see the outcomes immediately.
-If you are not an Excel guru, don’t worry, even a simple financial model will provide you with more insight into your business than you likely have today.
+If you are not an Excel guru, don’t worry, even a simple financial model will provide you with better insights into your business.Start the Conversation

 - The original plan scenario should be your current strategic business plan and budget for the year.
 If you do not have a budget, you can create this model, as outlined below.
-This scenario acts as the baseline for the other two scenarios: probable case and worst case.
+This scenario acts as the baseline for the other two scenarios.

 - The probable case scenario is what you expect to happen based on current information.
 For some businesses, this could mean growth, and for others, it may mean a reduction in revenue.